 Dry Needling Institute 12 Hour Certified Training Course

-New Dates are being arranged – Check back for more information.
+New classes are being scheduled – Check back for more information.

 In Association with the Connecticut Chiropractic Association

 Best Western Plus North Haven Hotel

 Sat 8:ooAM – 6:00PM and Sun 8:00AM – 2:00PM

 Dry Needling Institute’s 12 hour certified training course results in immediate clinical applicability.
 Its purpose is to prepare health care professionals to utilize dry needling as a diagnostic and treatment modality.